Austen Williams: Career

 After graduating from Southwest Christian School, Williams enrolled at Texas State University where he played college baseball.
 He was drafted by the Washington Nationals in the sixth round of the 2014 MLB draft.
 Williams struggled in 2016 and 2017, including in the Arizona Fall League, where he pitched for the Mesa Solar Sox.
-Moved from the rotation into the bullpen as a multi-inning reliever in 2018, Williams prospered for the Class-AA Harrisburg Senators, being named an Eastern League All-Star and earning a promotion by August to the Class-AAA Syracuse Chiefs for the first time.
+Moved from the rotation into the bullpen as a multi-inning reliever in 2018, Williams prospered for the Double–A Harrisburg Senators, being named an Eastern League All-Star and earning a promotion by August to the Triple–A Syracuse Chiefs for the first time.

-After Williams posted a 1.19 ERA across 68 innings for Class-AA Harrisburg and Class-AAA Syracuse, the Nationals selected Williams' contract on September 1, 2018, adding him to the major league pitching staff following a trade that sent Gio González to the Milwaukee Brewers.
+After Williams posted a 1.19 ERA across 68 innings for Double–A Harrisburg and Triple–A Syracuse, the Nationals selected Williams' contract on September 1, 2018, adding him to the major league pitching staff following a trade that sent Gio González to the Milwaukee Brewers.
 He made his major league debut the next day, striking out two Brewers in two relief innings.

-He was outrighted to AAA on October 9, 2020.
-He became a free agent on November 2, 2020.
+Williams did not appear for Washington in 2020, and did not play in a game for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He was removed from the 40–man roster and sent outright to the Triple–A Fresno Grizzlies on October 9, 2020.
+Williams became a free agent on November 2.